NSCodeRover/JMLiveKit/Getting Started - LLD.md

      - Organization Identifier: Use a unique reverse domain notation identifier.
      - Bundle Identifier: This will be automatically generated based on your organization identifier and the product name.
      - Language: Choose the programming language you're comfortable with (Swift or Objective-C).
-     - User Interface: Select "Storyboards" or "None" based on your UI preferences.

 4. Finish Adding Extension:
    - Click the "Finish" button to add the Broadcast Upload Extension target to your project.